ogecko/alpaca-benro-polaris/docs/faq.md

 # Alpaca Usage Questions
 ### Is Alpaca a physical device?
 The Alpaca Driver will be an open source software release.
 The software needs to be installed and setup on a Mini-PC, Laptop, Desktop, Raspberry Pi , SurfacePC, or other device that can join the BP's Wifi Hotspot.
+Refer to the [Hardware Guide](./hardware.md) for more information on the ways you can run the Driver.

 ### Does the driver need to be uploaded to the Polaris?
 The Driver needs to run on a platform that supports Python and has Wifi connectivity to the Benro Polaris.
 Currently no change is needed to the Benro Polaris, its firmware or its app.